trueos/trueos-docs/trueos-handbook/postinstall.rst

 of keyboard.

 .. note:: The default model of :guilabel:`Generic 104-key PC` does **not** support special keys such as multimedia or Windows keys.
-This default will need to change to enable support for hot keys.
+   Choose another model to enable support for hot keys.

 This screen also allows selection of the :guilabel:`Key Layout` and :guilabel:`Variant`.
 After making any selections, test them by typing some text into the :guilabel:`you may type into the space below...` field.

+.. tip:: It is possible to change keyboard layouts during an active desktop session using the included :command:`fcitx` utility

-* **Restart/Shut Down:** To restart or shutdown the system without logging in, click the icon in the lower-right corner.
-This icon also allows to :guilabel:`Change DPI` and to :guilabel:`Refresh PCDM`.
+* **Restart/Shut Down:** To restart or shutdown the system without logging in, click the :guilabel:`Power Button` icon in the lower-right corner of the screen.
+This icon also allows you to :guilabel:`Change DPI`, :guilabel:`Refresh PCDM`, and :guilabel:`Change Video Driver`.

 Once any selections are made, input the password associated with the selected user and press :kbd:`Enter` or click the :guilabel:`blue arrow` to login.

-.. tip:: It is possible to change keyboard layouts during an active desktop session using the included :guilabel:`fcitx` utility

 .. index:: Updating TrueOS
 .. _Updating TrueOS: